Larimer County Offices, Courts & District Attorney are closed Friday, July 3 for Independence Day

 - Two years of experience in a directly related field or in the performance of similar duties and responsibilities.

-- Equivalent to a Bachelor's Degree from an accredited college or university with major coursework in Human Services, Psychology, Criminal Justice, Sociology, or a related field.
+- Equivalent to a Bachelor's Degree from an accredited college or university in social or behavioral sciences, Criminal Justice, or related fields.
+Related education or experience may be substituted on a year for year basis.

 - Possession of, or ability to obtain, a valid Colorado Driver's License.